yigitozkavci/c-rpc/README.md

 ```
 make -f Makefile.add

+# This is the unknown adder program's executable.
-gcc ext_add.c -o ext_add # You can throw the c source away after creating the executable
+# You can throw the c source away after creating the executable
+gcc ext_add.c -o ext_add

 # For running the server:
 ./add_server localhost